LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Best practices

-To increase the quality of your content matches, follow these best practices:
+To increase the quality of your content matches, follow the best practices below.

+{: .important}
+For more best practices when training and tuning NLU, see [here](conversation-builder-best-practices-train-tune-nlu.html).

 #### Titles, intent qualifiers, and training phrases